-3.1 Drift, accuracy and sensitivity
+3.1 Drift, accuracy, and sensitivity

-The sensitivity is assessed by calculating the Allan deviation (Allan (1966)) of the gravity residual signal.
-The Allan deviation is calculated for the three gravimeters (FG5#228, AQG#B01, and iGrav#002) after classical post-processing: calibration and drift correction of the iGrav#002 data set, correction for solid Earth and ocean loading tides using Tsoft (Camp and Vauterin (2005)), atmospheric pressure and polar motion for all data sets.
-Polar coordinates were obtained from the International Earth rotation and Reference systems Service.
-Site-specific combined ocean and solid Earth tidal parameters had been estimated with ETERNA (Wenzel (1996)) software based on long-term iGrav#002 time series (Fores et al. (2016a)).
+The sensitivity is assessed by calculating the Allan deviation (Allan, 1966) of the gravity residual signal.
+The Allan deviation is calculated for the three gravimeters (FG5#228, AQG#B01, and iGrav#002) after classical post-processing: calibration and drift correction of the iGrav#002 data set, correction for solid Earth and ocean loading tides using Tsoft (Camp and Vauterin, 2005), and atmospheric pressure and polar motion for all data sets.
+Polar coordinates were obtained from the International Earth rotation and Reference systems Service (https://hpiers.obspm.fr/eop-pc/index.php, last access: 4 June 2020).
+Site-specific combined ocean and solid Earth tidal parameters had been estimated with the ETERNA (Wenzel, 1996) software based on long-term iGrav#002 time series (Fores et al., 2016a).
 Gravity residuals refer hereafter to the processed gravity data set.
-For the AQG#B01, the mentioned corrections are carried out using the AQG GUI software.
+For the AQG#B01, the corrections mentioned are carried out using the AQG GUI software.